 The fourth type of train to appear above this title is found in two different versions.
 The general view shows a six-coach train travelling diagonally from left to right.

-In one version, [st496 on this site], a driver is leaning slightly from his cab and the front bumper is level with a telegraph-pole.
-The other version, above, has a smaller engine, not level with the telegraph-pole, and the driver is not visible.
+In one version, above, a driver is leaning slightly from his cab and the front bumper is level with a telegraph-pole.
+The other version [st500] has a smaller engine, not level with the telegraph-pole, and the driver is not visible.

 Both versions are of twentieth-century date and are found on type E card-mounts.
 The title THE EXPRESS TRAIN given on some late printed labels probably relates to these Stevengraphs.